 Generous Love

 James 2:1-16, for instance, entreats Christians to love others generously.
 In these verses, we learn that there was a temptation among the churches to whom James was writing to show favoritism to people based upon worldly prestige, and so James calls them back to the kind of undiscriminating and merciful love that Christ has displayed towards them in the gospel.
-He commands in 2:13: “Speak and act as those who are going to be judged by the law that gives freedom, because judgment without mercy will be shown to anyone who has not been merciful.”
+He commands in 2:12-13: “So speak and so act as those who are to be judged under the law of liberty.
+For judgment is without mercy to one who has shown no mercy.
+Mercy triumphs over judgment.”
 To show favoritism is to forget that we have been shown grace by God, grace that we, an unfaithful band of sinners, did not deserve to receive from a holy God.
 The fact that we have received such mercy in Christ should compel us to show love and mercy towards others.

 Careful Speech

-In James 3:1-12 and then in James 4:1–3 and 11-17, James gives instruction concerning speech, the way we talk about God and others.
-“With the tongue we praise our Lord and Father, and with it we curse men, who have been made in God’s likeness…” it says in 3:9-10, and continues, “My brothers, this should not be.”
+In James 3:1-12 and then in James 4:1–3 and 11-17, James gives instruction concerning speech, the way we use our tongues toward God and others.
+“With it we bless our Lord and Father, and with it we curse people who are made in the likeness of God . . . “ it says in 3:9-10, and continues, “My brothers, these things ought not to be so.”
 The language in these verses is poetic and leavened with some potent metaphors.
 James compares the human tongue to, among other things, a tiny spark that can nevertheless engulf a mighty forest in flames.

 A loose tongue, to James, reveals a lack of self-control, and a lack of self-control reveals a void of reverence and submission towards God.
 Indeed, an untamed tongue reveals a fundamental lack of wisdom and invites judgment from God instead of blessing.
 What comes out of our mouths—whether slander or praise, gossip or words of encouragement, silence or prayer—bears testimony about the condition of our hearts.
 For that reason, James entreats Christians to tame their tongues and take speech seriously.

 Incidentally, as regards the most difficult decisions we face in our speech—when we are in relational conflict—James has some profound insight for us.
 Chapter 4, verse 1.
-“What causes fights and quarrels among you?
-Don’t they come from your desires that battle within you?”
+“What causes quarrels and what causes fights among you?
+Is it not this, that your passions are at war within you?”
 As you understand it, that little gem of a thought can completely transform your relationships in this world.
 Fights and quarrels don’t come, James says, because of something the other person did, or because you had a bad day, or you’re tired, or your personalities don’t click.
 Fights and quarrels come from desires that battle within you.
-Verse 2: “You want something but don’t get it.
-You kill and covet, but you cannot have what you want.
-You quarrel and fight.
-You do not have, because you don’t ask God.”
-Paul Tripp’s book, “War of Words” and C.J.
-Mahaney’s sermon at our church a few years ago on this text—available on the church website—are too resources to help you understand the profound implications of this little verse on your life.
+Verse 2: “You desire and do not have, so you murder.
+You covet and cannot obtain, so you fight and quarrel.
+You do not have, because you do not ask.”
+Paul Tripp’s book, “War of Words” is a great resource to help you understand the profound implications of this little verse on your life.

 Compassionate Wealth